MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserMailFolderMessageExtension.md

 Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.
 You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.
 The table in the Permissions section lists the resources that support open extensions.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserMailFolderMessageExtension](/powershell/module/Microsoft.Graph.Beta.Mail/New-MgBetaUserMailFolderMessageExtension?view=graph-powershell-beta)

 ## SYNTAX